mclarty/tx041cap/README.md

 ## How-To

 Unless you are an HTML designer who understands Liquid Markup and the Jekyll Ruby Gem library, you should only edit files inside the `_data` folder.
+Your best bet will be to use http://prose.io as the editor for any files on the site.
+You may also want to read the
-You may also want to read the [GitHub Guide](https://guides.github.com/activities/hello-world/) for getting started with using GitHub.
+[GitHub Guide](https://guides.github.com/activities/hello-world/) for getting started with using GitHub.